 Address: Medora, ND 58645

-The trail is a loop and takes you to an impressive lookout point where you’ll see the Little Missouri River meandering through the cliffs and hills of the South Unit of the park.
+The trail is a loop and takes you to an impressive lookout point where you’ll see the Little Missouri River meandering through the cliffs and hills of the park’s South Unit.
 You may want to time your visit to this brief half-mile trail for the sunset when the view is simply spectacular with the sun setting in the distance.

 Alternatively, try an early morning visit if you’re a photographer and want the sun behind you for your shot.
-Even though the trail is short, there is a place to sit along the trail, so you can take a rest if you’re not feeling up to the challenge of hiking toward the river.
-As always, wear some comfortable sneakers and leave the high heels at home!
+Even though the trail is short, there is a place to sit along the trail, so you can rest if you’re not feeling up to the challenge of hiking toward the river.
+Wear some comfortable sneakers and leave the high heels at home!

 10. Stargaze During the Dakota Nights Astronomy Festival